Solly5310/Slack-Clone/README.md

 ### 4.1.
 Javascript

  * You must implement this assignment in ES6-compliant Vanilla JavaScript.
 You cannot use ReactJS, JQuery, or other abstract frameworks.
 You can not, for example, use a popular Javascript framework such as <a href="https://angular.io/">Angular</a> or <a href="https://reactjs.org/">React</a>.
  * You may **NOT** directly use external JavaScript.
-Do not use NPM except to install any other development libraries without prior approval from course authority.
+Do not use   except to install any other development libraries without prior approval from course authority.

 ### 4.2.
 CSS and other libraries